MallikarjunaReddyN/copier-springboot/README.md

 - Create Azure pipeline envirnoment with Kubernetes resource.

 - Update your Envirnoment name and AKS namespace which you selected or created at time of envirnoment creation in azure-pipelines.yaml file.

+- Create sonarqube/snoarcloud service connection for sonar scan and update service connection name in Sonar Scan task.

+- Create variable group with name `registery-credentials` and add two variable in that variable group with REGISTERY_USERNAME, REGISTERY_PASSWORD

+- Create one more variable group to store DOMAIN variables for Ingress host.

+  In my case I created `Dev` for development, `QA` for testing and `Prod` for production.